SHANNON & JASON

 $29.95

+From renowned crochet designs Shannon & Jason comes the ultimate reference manual for the absolute beginner to experienced pro.
 Filled with step-by-step photography throughout for an easy-to-follow and fully visual experience, this unparalleled guide teaches you how to crochet from the very first stitch—and will keep you crocheting as you gain experience!
-The Complete Crochet Course explains all the tools, materials, and techniques you need, from choosing a hook and yarn to seaming, working in the round, handling specialty stitches, and adding details.
-We've included ten patterns, perfectly designed for novices eager to complete their first projects, while intermediates can enjoy mastering even more advanced skills.
+The Complete Crochet Course explains all the tools, materials, and techniques you need, from choosing a hook and yarn to seaming, working in the round, handling specialty crochet stitches, and adding details.
+We've included ten patterns, perfectly designed for novices eager to complete their first projects, while intermediate crocheters can enjoy mastering even more advanced skills.
+New Tutorial and Easy Sewing Project

 Many of you have been following our Clover Tool School Extra Credit series where we review Clover products and show you how to use those products in projects.
 Well, now there's even more to play along with in our STITCH ON! tutorial and projects series.
 To kick things off, we used the No-Hassle Triangles Gauge to create 3 Easy Projects.
 Even if you've never sewn or quilted before, this tool will have you looking like a pro in no time.
 And, with the three different projects, you can progress through the tutorials to up your skills as you go.